albertaw/reading-list/README.md

 - In the Beginning was the Command Line
 - [A Pattern Language](http://library.uniteddiversity.coop/Ecological_Building/A_Pattern_Language.pdf)
 - [The Timeless Way of Building](http://library.uniteddiversity.coop/Ecological_Building/The_Timeless_Way_of_Building_Complete.pdf)
-- Rise of the Robots: Technology and the Threat of a Jobless Future
+- Rise of the Robots
-- Race Against the Machine: How the Digital Revolution is Accelerating Innovation, Driving Productivity, and Irreversibly Transforming Employment and the Economy
+- Race Against the Machine
 - Simulacra and Simulation
 - 20,000 Leagues Under the Sea
 - Sophie's World: A Novel about the History of Philosophy